tensorflow/tensorflow/g3doc/LangRef.md

 for a function.
 The two destinations of the conditional branch instruction are allowed to be the same.

-The following example illustrates a CFG function with a conditional branch instruction that targets the same block:
+The following example illustrates a function with a conditional branch instruction that targets the same block:

 ```mlir {.mlir}